liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-kind.md

 -  To enjoy these advantages I was ready to carry it on; like Atlas, to take the world on my shoulders﻿—I never heard what compensation he received for that﻿—and do all those things which had no other motive or excuse but that I might pay for it and be unmolested in my possession of it; for I knew all the while that it would yield the most abundant crop of the `kind` I wanted, if I could only afford to let it alone —— walden

 - The present was my next experiment of this `kind`, which I purpose to describe more at length, for convenience putting the experience of two years into one —— walden

+-  You know the kind of thing — poems on exile by aircraftsmen, water-colours by stokers, poker-work from the mission schools —— the heart of the matter